ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-07-21-katalon-as-the-first-step-towards-automated-tests.md

 This tool is convenient when you need to quickly make an automated test.
 Also, tests recorded with Katalon clearly show which methods are responsible for a specific step, which is very useful not only for beginner QA Automation engineers.

-<div class="wp-block-group"><div class="wp-block-group__inner-container">Even for experienced testers, this tool will come in handy as creating templates for autotests.
+Even for experienced testers, this tool will come in handy as creating templates for autotests.
 In this tutorial, we will show you how to install this tool and to write a simple test.

 **In this article, we will demonstrate the installation of Katalon recorder for the Google Chrome browser**.

-</div></div>- **Setup**
+**Setup**

 Go to Chrome web store, find Katalon Recorder extension and click “Add to Chrome” button